VirtualPatientEngine/AIAgents4Pharma/docs/notebooks/talk2biomodels/benchmark/benchmark.md

 * model id BIOMD0000000027 - up to 100 hours of simulation with an interval of 100 - species M, Mp (phosphorylated M) and MAPKK (map kinase kinase) in the cell.
  The example of the questions is "what is the concentration of c-reactive protein in the serum after 10 weeks of simulation when simulating model 537?"

+*Simulate model tool Set 1 (constant parameters -vary language)*

  I would like to benchmark the agentic tool system that simulates biological ordinary differential equation questions.
 Generate 20 questions for a tool simulate_model, which has following description: ["A tool to simulate a biomodel"].
-The questions should be diverse with respect to their lenght, user's background (immunologist would be vague in terms of name of specific operations, modeller would be precise in terms of tool names and expected output) and complexity (short, concisue questions vs complex and convoluted questions).
+The questions should be diverse with respect to their lenght, user's background (immunologist would be vague in terms of name of specific operations, modeller would be precise in terms of tool names and expected output) and complexity (short, concisue questions vs casual vs complex and convoluted questions).
 Include grammatical errors and typos.
 Rate each generated question with a score between 0 and 10, from 0 easy to comprehend for the tool to 10 very complex and difficult to comprehend questions, add an id for every question.
-Add expected answer to the question as a text that would typically be returned by the tool based on LLM.
+Add expected answer to the question as a text that would typically be returned by the tool based on LLM, but include expected answer, which can be rounded.
 Return the questions and the scores in a JSON format.

  Do not vary simulation time and species.